 - June 14, 2015

 Dental implants are your best choice for alleviating the misery that is caused by tooth loss.
 Even if you’ve lost just a single tooth, the consequences are dire.
 You’ll begin to feel pain and discomfort when you chew your food, and your ability to speak clearly will be severely impaired.
-One lost tooth can lead to more, because your teeth will be much more vulnerable to the fractures and cracks that will allow bacteria to infect your teeth, gums, and other important parts of your oral cavity.
-Lost teeth also throw your jaws out of alignment, negatively impact the shape and appearance of your face, and your remaining teeth will even move around in the space created by the lost teeth, exacerbating the alignment problems you’re already suffering.
+One lost tooth can lead to more.
+That’s because your teeth will be much more vulnerable to the fractures and cracks that will allow bacteria to infect your teeth, gums, and other important parts of your oral cavity.
+Lost teeth also throw your jaws out of alignment, negatively impact the shape and appearance of your face.
+Leaving your remaining teeth to move around in the space created by the lost teeth, exacerbating the alignment problems.

 In our last post, we discussed how dentures, while an effective treatment for the problems caused by lost teeth, falls short of the new standard set by the advent of dental implants.
 In our Shorewood, IL dental practice, we can provide life-changing implant solutions no matter your situation.